-TOEs meeting this Protection Profile additionally impose traffic-filtering controls on information flows mediated by the TOE.
-Information flows between clients and servers according to the site's security policy rules.
+The TOE selectively routes information flows among internal and external networks according to a site's security policy rules.
 By default, these security policy rules deny all inbound and outbound information flows.
 Only an authorized administrator has the authority to change the security policy rules.
+Traffic filtering decisions are typically made on the source address, destination address, transport layer protocol, source port, destination port, and are based on the interface on which the packet arrives or goes out.

 Users of the TOE consist of human users and host-like entities, called external IT entities.
 Human users may or may not be associated with the single role on the TOE for authorized administrators.
-If the information flow security policy rules permit human users (who are not authorized administrators) on an internal or external network to send and receive information to FTP or Telnet servers on an external or internal network, respectively, such users will have to be identified and authenticated (using a single-use authentication mechanism) by the TOE before information is relayed by the proxy server on the TOE to the FTP or Telnet server.
-Of the human users, only authorized administrators may access the TOE through remote means from an internal or external network.
-If an authorized administrator accesses the TOE remotely, and after successful identification and authentication (using a single-use authentication mechanism), a channel using DES encryption with securely generated and distributed key values must be used.
+If the TOE provides the capability for remote administration, then only authorized administrators may access the TOE through remote means from an internal or external network.
+If an authorized administrator accesses the TOE remotely, and after successful identification and authentication (using a single-use authentication mechanism), a trusted channel using AES encryption with securely generated and distributed key values must be used.
 In addition to remote access, and after successful identification and authentication, authorized administrators may access the TOE through local means without encryption, such as through a console (that may be included as part of the TOE).
 Though not recommended, the human users who are not authorized administrators may identify and authenticate from a local console to use non-security functions on the TOE.
 The only security functions available to human users who are not authorized administrators are the controlled usage of the identification and authentication functions.

-External IT entities sending information through the TOE do not have to be identified and authenticated, unless those functions are supported by the underlying service (e.g., FTP).
-However, external IT entities attempting to send information to the TOE must always be identified and authenticated.
-Those external IT entities that are successfully identified and authenticated (using a single-use authentication mechanism) are authorized external IT entities.
-This subset of the external IT entities are permitted to perform a limited number of security functions.
-They are "authorized" to violate the TSP in a well understood and permitted manner.
+External IT entities sending information through the TOE do not have to be authenticated.
+However, authorized external IT entities attempting to send information to the TOE must always be identified and authenticated (using a single-use authentication mechanism).
+This subset of external IT entities are permitted to perform a limited number of security functions as determined by an authorized administrator.
 A router sending routing table updates to the TOE, serves as an example of an authorized external IT entity.
 This router would identify itself to the TOE and then use a single-use authentication mechanism to authenticate.
 The TOE would then accept routing table updates from the authorized external IT entity.
 There are no requirements mandating authorized external IT entities.

 Audit trail data is stamped with a dependable date and time when recorded.
-Audit events include modifications to the group of users associated with the authorized administrator role, all use of the identification and authentication mechanisms (including any attempted reuse of authentication data), all information flow control decisions made by the TOE according to the security policy rules, and the use of all security functions.
+Audit events include modifications to the group of users associated with the authorized administrator role, all use of the identification and authentication mechanisms, and all information flow control decisions made by the TOE according to the security policy rules.
 If the audit trail becomes filled, then the only auditable events that may be performed are those performed by the authorized administrator.
 The TOE includes tools to perform searching and sorting on the collected audit trail data according to attributes of the data recorded and ranges of some of those attributes.